-8.2.50 Global Block/Sector Lock (7Eh)
+8.2.35 Global Block/Sector Lock (7Eh)

 All Block/Sector Lock bits can be set to 1 by the Global Block/Sector Lock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "7Eh" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
+A Write Enable instruction must be executed before the device will accept the Global Block/Sector Lock Instruction (Status Register bit WEL= 1).

-Figure 58.
-Global Block Lock Instruction for SPI
+Figure 40.
+Global Block Lock Instruction

-8.2.51 Global Block/Sector Unlock (98h)
+8.2.36 Global Block/Sector Unlock (98h)

 All Block/Sector Lock bits can be set to 0 by the Global Block/Sector Unlock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "98h" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
+A Write Enable instruction must be executed before the device will accept the Global Block/Sector Unlock Instruction (Status Register bit WEL= 1).

-Figure 59.
+Figure 41.
 Global Block Unlock Instruction

-8.2.52 Enable Reset (66h) and Reset Device (99h)
+8.2.37 Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25Q512NW provide a software Reset instruction instead of a dedicated RESET pin.
-Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), and Wrap Bit setting (W6-W4).
+Because of the small package and the limitation on the number of pins, the W25R128JV provide a software Reset instruction instead of a dedicated RESET pin.
+Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0) and Wrap Bit setting (W6-W4).

-"Enable Reset (66h)" and "Reset (99h)" instructions can be issued in SPI.
 To avoid accidental reset, both instructions must be issued in sequence.
 Any other commands other than "Reset (99h)" after the "Enable Reset (66h)" command will disable the "Reset Enable" state.
 A new sequence of "Enable Reset (66h)" and "Reset (99h)" is needed to reset the device.
 Once the Reset command is accepted by the device, the device will take approximately tRST=30us to reset.
 During this period, no command will be accepted.